MinaProtocol/mina/docs/lifecycle_of_a_payment_technical.md

 A ledger builder consists of the accounts state (what we currently call ledger) and a data structure called [parallel_scan.ml](../src/lib/parallel_scan/parallel_scan.ml).
 It keeps track of all the transactions that need to be snarked (grep for `Available_job.t`) to produce a single transaction snark that certifies a set of transactions.
 This is exposed as Aux in the ledger builder.
 Parallel scan is a tree like structure that stores statements needed to be proved.
 A statement can be of applying a single transaction `Base` or of composing other statements `Merge`.
 Snarking of these statements is delegated to snark-workers.
 The snark workers submit snarks for the corresponding statements which are used by the proposer to update the parallel scan state.

-When the propser wins a block, the payments read from the transaction pool are sent to the ledger builder to create a diff `Ledger_builder_diff`.
+When the propser wins a block, the payments read from the transaction pool are sent to the ledger builder to create a diff `Staged_ledger_diff`.
 A diff consists of
 1. Payments included in the block
 2. A list of proofs that prove some of the transactions (payments, coinbase, and proof-fees) from previous blocks